Choose from the following study abroad topics that you have questions about.

 A: If you are on an Exchange program, you are free to travel on your weekends and campus holidays.
-If you are on a Provider program or a Faculty-Led program, you are generally allowed to travel only when other weekend activities/excursions are not scheduled.
+If you are on a Sponsored program or a Faculty-led program, you are allowed to travel only when other weekend activities/excursions are not scheduled.

 Q: What should I do if I want to withdraw from a study abroad program?

-A: First, review the cancellation policy that is part of your study abroad application for both your program and GEO, and understand there are financial penalties for withdrawing.
-Then, let your Study Abroad Advisor know.
-When looking at the policy of cancellations and refunds, we use the first recorded communication about your intent to withdraw as the date from which penalties are assessed.
-So, when you are certain you no longer want to participate in a program, the sooner you email your advisor, the better.
+A: First, review the cancellation policy portion of your application for both your program and for Study Abroad.
+Be sure you understand there are financial penalties for withdrawing, then let your Study Abroad Advisor know in writing and meet with them to review the financial implications and alternative options.
+We use the first recorded communication about your intent to withdraw as the date from which penalties are assessed.
+So, when you are certain you no longer want to participate in a program, the sooner you contact your advisor, the better.

 Q: What are the withdrawal fees if I withdraw after the deadline?

-A: The cost is dependent on how close your withdrawal is to the start of the study abroad program.
-Please review the cancellation policy that is part of your study abroad application for both your program and GEO.
+A: This depends on how close your withdrawal is to the start of the program.
+Please review the cancellation policy for both your program and Study Abroad.

 Q: Who do I contact for help in an emergency while I'm abroad?

-If your emergency requires that any St. Edward’s University office be involved, contact the University Police Department (below), and they can connect you to the appropriate contact (Health & Counseling Center, Dean of Students Office, Global Engagement Office, etc.).
+If your emergency requires that any St. Edward’s University office be involved, contact the University Police Department, and they can connect you to the appropriate contact (Health & Counseling Center, Dean of Students Office, etc.).

 Moody Hall 102

-NOTE: GEO staff does not regularly check email or voicemail over weekends and holidays.
+NOTE: Study Abroad staff does not regularly check email or voicemail over weekends and holidays.
 Time zones might also make it hard to receive a timely response.

 After Hours 24/7: